Access Control

 Integration Engine

-An Integration Engine is a software application that enables the integration of various systems, applications, and data sources within an organization.
-It acts as a central hub for connecting different technologies and facilitating the seamless exchange of information between them.…
+An integration engine is a software application that connects different systems, applications, and data sources within an organization.
+It acts as a central hub that enables seamless communication between technologies, allowing information to flow efficiently and accurately across the organization.…

 Interoperability